 2. Remove the brake disc.

-3. Clean the adjoining surface of the wheel hub or sand it and install a new brake disc.
+3. Clean the mating surface of the wheel hub or sand it and install a new brake disc.